catalyticlabs/catalytic-sdk-node/docs/authentication-node.md

 ### Environment Variable

+> 🚧 Not yet implemented
+>
+> Setting the default Access Token via Environment Variable not yet implemented

 First, copy your token string by clicking on the `Copy` button, then save the copied value as the `CATALYTIC_TOKEN` environment variable.

 ### Default Access Token File

+> 🚧 Not yet implemented
+>
+> Accessing an Access Token via file not yet implemented

 First, download your token by clicking on the `Download` button, then save the file as `$HOME/.catalytic/tokens/default`

 ### Using your Default Access Token

+> 🚧 Not yet implemented
+>
+> `AccessToken.default` not yet implemented

 You can use an Access Token set in the environment or the default Access Token file by passing `AccessToken.Default` into the `SDK.Client` constructor. `AccessToken.Default` will first try to load the Access Token from the `CATALYTIC_TOKEN` environment variable.
 If that is not set, it will try to read them from `$HOME/.catalytic/tokens/default`